-CALL TO ORDER/ROLL CALL
+WELCOME/CALL TO ORDER/ROLL CALL

-MEETING ITEMS
+ITEMS FOR CONSIDERATION

+1. Introduction.

+The Interim City Manager will introduce the Anoka County Appraisers.

-- 1. Statement of Purpose of the Board of Review To review the property valuations as of January 2, 2021, for taxes payable 2022, and to hear appeals from property owners who feel aggrieved or have questions regarding property valuations. - 2.
-Introduction The City Manager will introduce the Anoka County Appraisers. - 3.
-Questions and Answers Regarding Property Values Property owners in attendance will be given an opportunity to raise questions regarding their property valuations. - 4.
-Council Actions Regarding Specific Cases or Cases on which Additional Information is Required The Council may at this time take action regarding any of the properties that were discussed or instruct the County Assessor's Office to provide more information at a continued meeting.
+2. Statement of Purpose of the Board of Review.

+To review the property valuations as of January 2, 2024, for taxes payable 2025, and to hear appeals from property owners who feel aggrieved or have questions regarding property valuations.

+3. Questions and Answers Regarding Property Values.

+Property owners in attendance will be given an opportunity to raise questions regarding their property valuations.

+4. Council Actions Regarding Specific Cases or Cases on which Additional Information is Required.

+The Council may at this time take action regarding any of the properties that were discussed or instruct the County Assessor's Office to provide more information at a continued meeting.

-RECOMMENDED MOTION: Move to adopt the 2021 Assessment Rolls as presented.
+RECOMMENDED MOTION: Move to adopt the 2024 Assessment Rolls as presented.
 OR

-ALTERNATE MOTION: Move to continue the Board of Appeal & Equalization meeting to for the purpose of hearing additional information regarding only those property values appeal on April 26, 2021 and to considered adoption of the 2021 Property Assessment Rolls.
+ALTERNATE MOTION: Move to continue the Board of Appeal & Equalization meeting to for the purpose of hearing additional information regarding only those property values appeal on April 22, 2024 and to considered adoption of the 2024 Property Assessment Rolls.